Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/03-Configuration/I. Active-Directory-Setup.md

-# 🏢 Active Directory Setup
+rrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr# 🏢 Active Directory Setup

 This section outlines how I configured **Active Directory Domain Services (AD DS)** on the Windows Server 2025 Domain Controller and organized the domain structure using **Organizational Units (OUs)**, **users**, and **security groups**.